BassThatHertz/Audio-Resampler/README.md

 Step 2:

 Extract the zip file.
-A new folder named "Audio-Resampler-master" should appear.
+A new folder named "Audio-Resampler-master" should appear which contains resampler.py and two subfolders; Windows and macOS.

 Step 3: